 The second component of groundwater remedy performance evaluation will consist of a plume stability analysis for the primary groundwater COCs, arsenic, and selenium.
-While contaminant concentration trends at individual wells within and downgradient of the primary source areas on the former smelter site may show varying trends (increasing or decreasing), particularly during the remediation phase of remedy monitoring, evaluation of plume stability will allow an additional comprehensive assessment of plume characteristics in the area directly downgradient of the former smelter site, and any changes over time in metrics such as plume area, average plume concentration, and plume concentration centroid location.
+While contaminant concentration trends at individual wells within and downgradient of the primary source areas on the former smelter site may show varying trends (increasing or decreasing), particularly during the remediation phase of remedy monitoring, evaluation of plume stability will allow an additional comprehensive assessment of plume characteristics in these areas, and any changes over time in metrics such as plume area, average plume concentration, and plume concentration centroid location.